picoCTF/cmgr/README.md

 # cmgr

+## Notice

+This repo is a fork of [ArmyCyberInstitute/cmgr](https://github.com/ArmyCyberInstitute/cmgr) with customizations to support our continued usage of cmgr at [picoCTF](https://picoctf.org/).

+## Introduction

 **cmgr** is a new backend designed to simplify challenge development and management for Jeopardy-style CTFs.
 It provides a CLI (`cmgr`) intended for development and managing available challenges on a back-end challenge server